skienzmatishun/rippreport/content/p/fairhope-a-city-owned-by-outside-interests-and-good-ole-boys/index.md

 - triangle
 authors:
 - ripp-report
-alttags: Fairhope waterfront at sunset
+alttags: A long pier extends over water at sunset with a paved walkway and grass in the foreground.
+Silhouetted figures walk along the path near streetlights
 related_articles:
 - slug: no-more-silence-we-want-answers
   title: NO MORE SILENCE — WE WANT ANSWERS